Learn Treating an Ecstasy Overdose...

 Kristen Fuller, M.D., enjoys writing about evidence-based topics in the cutting-edge world of mental health and addiction medicine and contributes to medicine board education.

-People who take MDMA (3,4-methylenedioxy-methamphetamine), also known as Ecstasy or Molly, especially in high doses, may be at risk of experiencing adverse health effects, particularly if it’s combined with other drugs.1
+People who take MDMA (3,4-methylenedioxy-methamphetamine), also known as ecstasy or Molly, especially in high doses, may be at risk of experiencing adverse health effects, particularly if it’s combined with other drugs.1

-This article will help you understand more about what Ecstasy is, its effects, and the potential for ecstasy overdose.
+This article will help you understand more about what Ecstasy is, its effects, and the potential for an ecstasy overdose.

-What is Ecstasy?
+What Is Ecstasy?

 Ecstasy is a synthetic drug with psychoactive properties that can cause mood changes and alter perceptions of how a person senses their surroundings.1 It is sometimes seen as having similar properties to stimulants and hallucinogens since this drug increases energy, pleasurable sensations, and favorable emotions.1

-Drugs like Ecstasy, commonly referred to as Molly, gained popularity in nightclubs and dance party scenes; however, their use has expanded into other communities.1 The term “Molly” derives from the word “molecular” because it’s the powder form of MDMA.1
+Drugs like ecstasy, commonly referred to as Molly, gained popularity in nightclubs and dance party scenes; however, their use has expanded into other communities.1 The term “Molly” derives from the word “molecular” because it’s the powder form of MDMA.1

-Ecstasy (Molly) typically comes in tablet form, which can be swallowed or crushed to be snorted.1 Often, Ecstasy contains other substances like cocaine, methamphetamine, or synthetic cathinones (bath salts), which may lead to potentially dangerous effects or even be life threatening.1, 2
+Ecstasy (Molly) typically comes in tablet form, which can be swallowed or crushed to be snorted.1 Often, Ecstasy contains other substances like cocaine, methamphetamine, or synthetic cathinones (bath salts), which may lead to potentially dangerous effects or even be life-threatening 1,2

 Can You Overdose on MDMA?

-High doses of Ecstasy or MDMA can lead to severe and even potentially life-threatening effects.2 It’s important that a person receive immediate medical attention if they exhibit signs of an overdose.
+High doses of ecstasy or MDMA can lead to severe and even potentially life-threatening effects.2

-People who have experienced an Ecstasy overdose may benefit from further drug treatment after getting medically stabilized to help prevent continued misuse.
+People who have experienced an ecstasy overdose may benefit from further drug treatment after getting medically stabilized to help prevent continued misuse.

 Fatal overdoses from ecstasy are rare; however, there still may be adverse health effects associated with ecstasy overdose.2